Robust estimation on a parametric model via testing: Introduction

 \section{Introduction}

-Consider $n$ independent and identically random variables $X_1,\dots,X_n$ defined on an abstract probability space ($\Omega, \mathcal{E},\P)$ with values in the measured space $(\XX,\mathcal{F},\mu)$.
-We suppose that the distribution of $X_i$ admits a density~$s$ with respect to~$\mu$ and aim at estimating~$s$ by using a parametric approach.
+We consider $n$ independent and identically distributed random variables $X_1,\ldots,X_n$ defined on an abstract probability space ($\Omega, \mathcal{E},\P)$ with values in the measure space $(\XX ,\mathcal{F},\mu)$.
+We suppose that the distribution of $X_i$ admits a density $s$ with respect to $\mu$ and aim at estimating $s$ by using a parametric approach.

-When the unknown density $s$ is assumed to belong to a parametric model $\F = \{f_{\theta}, \, \theta \in \Theta \}$ of densities, a traditional method to estimate $s = f_{\theta_0}$ is the maximum likelihood one.
-It is indeed well known that the maximum likelihood estimator (m.l.e for short) possesses nice statistical properties such as consistency and asymptotic efficiency when the model~$\F$ is regular enough.
-However, it is also well known that this estimator breaks down for many models~$\F$ of interest and counter examples may be found in~\cite{Pitman1979, Ferguson1982, Lecam1990mle, BirgeTEstimateurs} among other references.

-Another drawback of the m.l.e lies in the fact that it is not robust.
-This means that if $s$ lies in a small neighbourhood of the model~$\F$ but not in it, the m.l.e may perform poorly.
-Several kinds of robust estimators have been suggested in the literature to overcome this issue.
-We can cite the well known $L$ and $M$ estimators (which includes the class of minimum divergences estimators of~\cite{Basu1998divergence}) and the class of estimators built from a preliminary non-parametric estimator (such as the minimum Hellinger distance estimators introduced in~\cite{Beran1977} and the related estimators of~\cite{Lindsay1994,Basu1994}).